 Old huskies will typically howl less because they can’t hear as much and this will make them less responsive to external sounds.

-Age is a legitimate reason, but it only accounts for very young husky puppies or old huskies in the senior years.
+Age is a legitimate reason, but it only accounts for very young husky puppies or old huskies in their senior years.

 4. Health Issues or Injuries